yorkmuseumstrust/digital/docs/support/how-razorblue-prioritise-requests.md

 Razorblue use industry-standard methods to categorise and prioritise IT support requests.

-This page is just for information - you don't need to categorise or prioritise your issue for Razorblue.

 When you submit a support request, you just need to tell Razorblue what is happening for you.

 If you're not sure, check out these tips [Making an effective support request](support/help-razorblue.md).

+On this page you can find out how Razorblue prioritise requests - it's just for information, you don't need to categorise or prioritise your issue for Razorblue.

 ### An incident or a change